StayPirate/userscript/README.md

 ### [bugzilla-redirect-to-com.user.js](Bugzilla/bugzilla-redirect-to-com.user.js)

+Last version: 1.1.1

 Redirects all bugzilla.opensuse.org bug pages to bugzilla.suse.com.
 The redirecting is done when opening a link to a bug on bugzilla.opensuse.org.

 ## SMASH

 ### [smash-login-redirection.user.js](SMASH/smash-login-redirection.user.js)

+Last version: 1.1.1

-Redirect login page to actual page - using the next search parameter - if the user is already logged in.
+Redirects login page to actual page - using the next search parameter - if the user is already logged in.

 ### [smash-opensuse-actions.user.js](SMASH/smash-opensuse-actions.user.js)

+Last version: 1.2.1

 Adds a button to open a bug in the openSUSE bugzilla tracker.
 Also updates the action item in the Actions dropdown with the same link.